WilliamASumner/light-tar/README.md

-# Wallytron
+# wallytron
-This repo is for the Wallytron project, a guitar that makes sound using light!
+This repo is for the wallytron project, a guitar that makes sound using light!
 It's kind of a weird instrument but it looks cool and is fun to use.

 ## Hardware Requirements
 This project was not designed from the ground up to be easily replicatable.
 If I do a second version I might pay more attention to that.
 If you still decide you want to try this, here's a list of parts: